dcs3spp/release-notes-generator/README.md

 The CSV parser parses the following column headings:

-- Component/S
+- Components
-- Release Notes\*
+- Custom field (Release Notes*)
 - Change

 Ensure the following:

 - The first row contains the column headings row, there are no preceding blank rows.
-- Component/S column is completed and contains no blank values.
+- Components column is completed and contains no blank values.
 The script will report rows that contain blank values and offer to continue generating the markdown.
-The parser recognises the following values in the Component/S column (Tyk Portal (old), Tyk Portal, Tyk Dashboard, Documentation, Tyk Gateway, Internal, None, Tyk Plugin, Tyk Pump)
+The parser recognises the following values in the Components column (Tyk Portal (old), Tyk Portal, Tyk Dashboard, Documentation, Tyk Gateway, Internal, None, Tyk Plugin, Tyk Pump)
 - Add a Change column that contains one of the enumerated values (Add, Deleted, Deprecated, Fix, Internal, None or Update).
   The script will report rows that contain blank values and offer to continue generating the markdown.

-The Component/S column can contain multiple values, separated by a comma.
+The Components column can contain multiple values, separated by a comma.
 For example: Tyke Dashboard, Tyk Gateway.

 ## Prerequisites